List of Canadian universities by endowment

 This list of Canadian universities by endowment groups the universities in Canada according to their endowments.
-As of the end of the 2021/2022 fiscal year, the total value of endowments at Canadian universities was nearly $21 billion.
+As of the end of the 2023/2024 fiscal year, the total value of endowments at Canadian universities was over $23 billion.

 Some universities do not have endowments while the largest endowment for a single university - the University of Toronto - is over $3 billion.

 Mount Allison University has the largest endowment per student of non-federated Canadian universities and the second largest endowment per student of all Canadian universities after Victoria University federated with the University of Toronto, reaching over $107k per student as of December 31, 2021.
 Mount Allison has significantly larger endowments than the average Canadian and Atlantic Canadian primarily undergraduate university.

 Endowments over C$1 billion

 The following are the Canadian universities with financial endowments over $1 billion, expressed in Canadian dollars at fair value.
 All sources are official audited financial statements published in the respective fiscal years.
 As a collegiate university, the University of Toronto reports its financial and endowment information exclusive of its colleges, which hold additional endowments of their own.